DeclarativeHub/Bond/README.md

 any<T>(dynamics: [Dynamic<T>]) -> Dynamic<T>
 ```

-Any accepts an array of one or more Dynamics of same type and produces a Dynamic that'll fire whenever any of source Dynamics fire.
+Any expects an array of one or more Dynamics of same type and produces a Dynamic that'll fire whenever any of source Dynamics fire.

 #### Composition